AartiDabholkar/CNN-based-gesture-reconition/README.md

 Next i have used the VGG16 arhitecture to build Deep learning into CNN.
 So I gave path for training data,passed it to CNN for training.
 Based on the training,CNN will perform classification and will correctly predict the letter for the given sign image.
-The output is shown in Text as a Letter ans well in Audio.
+The output is shown in Text as a "Letter" as well in "Audio".